The Happenings on Shaw Hill

 “I feel fine.”

+I began to pace the room.
 “Well, I haven’t been sleeping much.
 You know with…”

 I nodded.
 “And everything else.”
 I felt fear the moment I said that.
+I did not want to think about what “everything else” meant.

 “Did Megan tell you everything that happened?”
 I asked.